-If you’re like most women over 40 going through perimenopause and menopause, holiday stress is as common as hot flashes.
+If you’re like most women going through perimenopause and menopause, holiday stress is as common as hot flashes.

-The holidays are full of opportunities for nervous system dysregulation.
-Events, conversations, and behaviors like staying up late, can disconnect you from your body and its need for food, movement, and rest.
+The holidays are full of attunement disruptors and nervous system dysregulation.
+Events, conversations, and behaviors like staying up late can leave you less attuned to your body’s need for food, movement, and rest.

-Here are 3 ways to calm your nervous system during the holidays or any time of year!
+Here are 3 ways to de-stress during the holidays or any time of year!

-Do you have to attend the office holiday party tomorrow?
-Do you have enough capacity to go?
+The office holiday party is tomorrow.
+Do you have enough physical, mental, and emotional energy to go?

 On the day of the party, you try to keep your negative body image self-talk at bay as you get ready for the party.
 Shower, hair, and makeup, you try to look “real and put together,” as one of my clients calls it.